-- Could some specific bacteria be in control of body weight?
+- Do probiotic bacteria control body weight?

-Best probiotics for weight loss in women
+Probiotics for weight loss in women

-Remarkable weight loss for women
+Better weight loss for women

 “We don’t know why the probiotics didn’t have any effect on men.
 It may be a question of dosage, or the study period may have been too short,” says Professor Tremblay, who is also the Canada Research Chair in Environment and Energy Balance.

-- Overweight women consuming Lactobacillus rhamnosus lost 5.2 kg (11.5 pounds) over a 24-week period
+Overweight women consuming Lactobacillus rhamnosus lost 5.2 kg (11.5 pounds) over a 24-week period

-Probiotic bacteria also communicates with the brain and can thereby increase or decrease appetite which is a powerful factor in weight control.
+Probiotic bacteria also communicates with the brain and can increase or decrease appetite which is a powerful factor in weight control.

 Weight loss bacteria designed for women?

-Gut bacteria communicate with your brain
+Gut bacteria communicate with the brain

 10 tips for weight loss

-The latest research all point in one direction: Feeding the colony of good gut bacteria promotes weight loss for both men and women.
+This research point in one direction: Feeding the colony of good gut bacteria promotes weight loss for both men and women.

 http://dx.doi.org/10.1017/S0007114513003875 Marina Sanchez, Christian Darimont, Vicky Drapeau, Shahram Emady-Azar, Melissa Lepage, Enea Rezzonico, Catherine Ngom-Bru, Bernard Berger, Lionel Philippe, Corinne Ammon-Zuffrey, Patricia Leone, Genevieve Chevrier, Emmanuelle St-Amand, André Marette, Jean Doré and Angelo Tremblay.
 Effect of Lactobacillus rhamnosus CGMCC1.3724 supplementation on weight loss and maintenance in obese men and women.
 British Journal of Nutrition, available on CJO2013. doi:10.1017/S0007114513003875.